 Farther along, south of Pagosa Springs near Chromo, Colorado, I spotted some nice aspens and cottonwoods turning yellow in the clear autumn light.
 The spot was quite close to a similar shoot Abby and I made on our first anniversary trip in 2005.

 We made several more stops, but one of the most unusual was a feature in the Chama Valley called Echo Amphitheater.
 I don’t know how I missed it year after year, but I’m glad I finally spotted it.
 It was just us and a nice family from Austin, Texas, who I photographed with their cameras, and who photographed me with mine.
 The echoes in the amphitheater were like the echoes you hear in the movies.

-• The Plaza by Night and Day, and Lunch in the Sunshine
+Santa Fe Plaza by Night and Day, and Lunch at Madrid

 I decided to photograph Santa Fe’s historic Plaza at night, and found the experience very satisfying.
 Despite the Friday crowds, it made pictures.
 I arrived before it was fully dark, so I had some nice deep blue skies to accentuate the dazzling lights of the attractions.

 The next morning Abby and I returned to The Plaza with the dogs, who wore Abby’s handmade sweaters.
 Max and Sierra are always popular, but with a festive Saturday morning crowd, it was pretty amazing.
 There must have been at least 20 people who commented or admire them, some of whom wanted to pet them.
 The dogs seemed to do just fine with the attention lavished upon them.